LOVE AND FREIGHT (some text hidden)

-Great engines, solid build and smarter styling all bode well for the latest Fiat Doblo Cargo.
-A wide range of different models means that there should be one to suit more compact van operators.
+Great engines, solid build and smart styling all keep Fiat's Doblo Cargo van as a strong contender in the compact LCV segment.
+A wide range of different models means that there should be one to suit most business operators.

 Predictably from a manufacturer that pioneered the common-rail diesel technology that now dominates the engine bays of our top commercial vehicles, Fiat has given the Doblo a strong range of engines.
-There are Multijet common-rail diesels in 1.3, 1.6 and 2.0-litre guises while the few buyers who insist on petrol can go for a 1.4-litre 16-valve unit.
-The 1.3-litre Multijet II oil-burner has 95bhp and the 1.6 Multijet II unit ups the torque output to 105bhp - or 90bhp if you choose the 'Comfort-Matic' automatic version.
-Finally, the 2.0-litre Multijet flagship has 135bhp with a meaty 320Nm of torque, which is a serious amount of muscle for a compact van.
-With this revised model, the cornerstone 1.3-litre and 1.6-litre turbo-diesel engines benefit from enhanced responsiveness - more torque from lower revs - and improved efficiency of up to 12 percent.
-In the case of the 1.3-litre MultiJet II engine, for example, this responsiveness has increased by approximately 40 percent compared to the model it replaced, resulting in greater flexibility for more relaxed and efficient driving as well as livelier performance when circumstances demand.
-Most compact vans have a heavy duty torsen beam but the Doblo goes for a transverse linkage hinged from a central anchor point.
+There are various Multijet common-rail diesels; a 1.3-litre unit offered with either 80 or 95hp.
+And a 1.6-litre powerplant with either 105 or 120hp.
+In recent times, the cornerstone 1.3-litre and 1.6-litre turbo-diesel engines have benefitted from enhanced responsiveness - more torque from lower revs, resulting in greater flexibility for more relaxed and efficient driving as well as livelier performance when circumstances demand.
+Fiat also talks of improved efficiency of up to 12 percent.
+Most compact vans have a heavy duty torsen beam suspension set-up, but the Doblo goes for a transverse linkage hinged from a central anchor point.
 It means operators can expect a little extra finesse from this Fiat over the bumps.

 To see the full road test text contact us on 0330 0020 227